risk-first/website/menagerie/Complexity-Risk.md

 (i%5?'':'Buzz')||i)+"<br>")                                  (66 symbols)
 ```

 So there is at some point a trade-off to be made between [Complexity Risk](Complexity-Risk) and [Communication Risk](Communication-Risk).
 This is a topic we'll address more in that section.
-But for now, it should be said that [Communication Risk](Communication-Risk) is about _understanding_:  The more complex a piece of software is, the more difficulty users will have understanding it, and the more difficulty developers will have changing it.
+But for now, it should be said that [Communication Risk](Communication-Risk) is about _misunderstanding_:  The more complex a piece of software is, the more difficulty users will have understanding it, and the more difficulty developers will have changing it.

 ## Connectivity